Cheapest local fixed energy tariffs for UK homes 2026

 Get your cheapest local fixed tariff shortlist for 2026

-Enter your postcode and usage to see fixed deals you can actually get in your area—then choose the option that fits your budget and plans for 2026.
+Enter your postcode and usage to see fixed deals you can actually get in your area—then choose the option that beats the £1,862 July cap and fits your plans for 2026.

 Domestic comparison only.
 Always review full tariff terms before switching, including any exit fees and regional pricing.